 In the daytime vaporettos will be packed with day trippers and locals running errands, so the late afternoon really seems to be the best time.

-Remember, Piazzale Roma, where you take the vaporetto down the Grand Canal is only 15-20 minutes walk from the Stazione Marittima cruise terminal.
+Remember, Piazzale Roma, where you take the vaporetto down the Grand Canal is only 15-20 minutes walk from the Stazione Marittima cruise terminal, but since 2022 this is not where your ships docks, it is in Marghera cargo port.

-That way you can partially save on the transportation provided to you from the cruise line enjoy the Canal Grande and then have a quick walk between Piazzale Roma and your cruise terminal.
+That way, if you are in no hurry, you can partially save on the expensive transportation shuttle boats provided to you from the cruise line and enjoy the Canal Grande on the way to Piazza San Marco.

 The best vaporetto to take down the Grand Canal is #1, as it takes the longest.
 Its 40 minute slow zig-zagging between the banks of the canal will give you enough time to enjoy the ambiance and take photos.